1776 Flags – Celebrate the Birth of the United States

 Pair a 1776 historical flag with the Betsy Ross flag and the America 250 flag for a complete timeline display honoring 250 years of American independence.

-What flags were used in 1776?
 No single standardized American flag existed in 1776.
 Common flags of the era include the Grand Union Flag, various regimental flags, and what would later be known as the Betsy Ross flag.
 The official Stars and Stripes design was adopted by Congress in 1777.

-Is it appropriate to fly a 1776 flag on July 4th?
 Yes.
 Historical flags from the founding era are a meaningful way to honor Independence Day and connect the holiday to its origins.

-Are 1776 flags made in America?
 Every flag in our collection is 100% Made in the USA.